 The parts represented in this Figure can be, again, separated out by the observer through a process of selective attention – as when we measure the saturation of a colour sample and ignore its hue and brightness – but they cannot exist except in the context of some whole of the given sort.

-Process profiles
+Process profiles (experimental)

 We can identify dependence relations among processes and their parts of a variety of different sorts.
 When a key is used to open a lock, for example, then the movement of key and lock form a mutually dependent process pair, and something similar holds when a pair of boxers are sparring in the ring, or a pair of rumba dancers are moving together across the dance floor.